finom/seemple/README.md

 - High robustness of developed apps
 - The ability to refactor legacy applications without rewriting them from scratch
 - Only couple of hours is needed to master the framework because of an absence of complex concepts
-- One of the most user-friendly documentations among JavaScript libraries

 **[Download](https://github.com/matreshkajs/matreshka/tree/gh-pages)**